Contribute a new package

 1. Location and structure

-A new module in ecos_core should place in side the ecos_core
+A new module in ecos_core should place in side the ecos_core folder.

 The module should have structure as follows.